Family Nurse Practitioner Certification (FNP-BC™)

-The ANCC Family Nurse Practitioner board certification examination is a competency based examination that provides a valid and reliable assessment of the entry-level clinical knowledge and skills of nurse practitioners.
+The ANCC Family Nurse Practitioner (FNP) board certification examination is a competency-based examination that provides a valid and reliable assessment of the entry-level clinical knowledge and skills of the FNP.
 This certification aligns with the Consensus Model for APRN Regulation: Licensure, Accreditation, Certification and Education.
-Once you complete eligibility requirements to take the certification examination and successfully pass the exam, you are awarded the credential: Family Nurse Practitioner-Board Certified (FNP-BC).
+Once you complete eligibility requirements to take the certification examination and successfully pass the exam, you are awarded the credential: FNP-BC (Family Nurse Practitioner-Board Certified).
 This credential is valid for 5 years.
 You can continue to use this credential by maintaining your license to practice and meeting the renewal requirements in place at the time of your certification renewal.
 The Accreditation Board for Specialty Nursing Certification accredits this ANCC certification.

 See below for instruction and pricing for new and renewal applications.